GregRos/preszr/README.md

 ## Szr Output

 The *szr output* is the result of encoding a value using `szr`.
-If used to encode primitives other than strings and symbols, it will return a single value:
+If used to encode primitives other than strings, symbols, and functions, it will return a single value:

 1. For JSON-legal primitives, it will return the value unchanged.
 2. For other primitives it will return an encoded value, usually a string of some sort.